gvwilson/12-design/README.md

 > "color" the correct way or the British way; what matters is the
 > predictability that comes from consistency.

-This example illustrates a corollary to Rule 2: we should write programs that maximize the ratio of unique code to boilerplate.
+This example illustrates a corollary to Tip 2: we should write programs that maximize the ratio of unique code to boilerplate.
 In most modern languages, the five lines shown above can be written as: